Chippendale, New South Wales: Culture

 Chippendale has become known as one of the key creative art districts of Sydney with more than a dozen galleries in the small neighbourhood (including White Rabbit Gallery, MOP Projects, and Pine Street Creative Arts Centre).
 Various creative events in the suburb also take place each year such as the Beams Festival.
 Artist residencies were offered with the cooperation of Frasers during the construction of Central Park and Chippendale houses a lively creative community.

+Nightlife

+Chippendale has a number of pubs and bars.
+It has some of Sydney's most interesting bars.

+The Abercrombie Hotel has multiple dance floors and a 24 hour licence.It includes a comprehensive nightclub program.

+The Lansdowne Hotel hosts music, trivia nights, and other events.
+In 2017, The Preatures played there.

+Except for the Strickland Park Playground, Railway Square, and on Central Station land, public drinking is legal in all streets and parks in Chippendale.

+Transport

+Chippendale is serviced by the nearby Central railway station and Railway Square bus interchange.

+Chippendale has a number of cycling routes connecting to it, including the Broadway Cycle Link (connecting Darlington and Ultimo through Chippendale) and the Glebe to Ultimo Cycleway.

+In 2013, a number of route options for the Broadway Cycle Link route were considered.
+Traffic signals were not present at Myrtle Street and Abercrombie Street at the time.

+In 2017, consultants were commissioned by the City of Sydney to undertake a Local Area Traffic Management (LATM) study of Chippendale to identify issues and develop a set of measures to improve public amenity.

+In 2018, the urban heat island effect was studied in Chippendale.

 Population

 Demographics

 The demographics of Chippendale changed significantly since the development of Central Park.
 At the 2021 census there were 7,803 people living in Chippendale.
 30.0% of people were born in Australia.
 The most common other countries of birth were China 19.6%, Indonesia 5.6%, Thailand 3.0%, Hong Kong 2.5% and Malaysia 2.4%.
 39.0% of people only spoke English at home.
 Other languages spoken at home included Mandarin 22.0%, Cantonese 4.7%, Indonesian 4.3%, Thai 2.7% and Spanish 2.1%.
 The most common religious affiliation was "No Religion" 55.1%, followed by Catholic 10.2%, Not stated 10.2%, Buddhism 9.1% and Hinduism 2.3%.

 At the there were 8,617 residents in Chippendale.